Debian 12 Is Now EOL —

 debian:12,debian:bookworm, and application base images that derive from Debian 12.
 Update todebian:13. - Update IaC templatesTerraform, Packer, Ansible, and Helm configurations hard-coding Debian 12 AMI IDs or image names must be updated before they next run.

 - Triage: upgrade now vs. LTS bridge vs. extended supportClassify each Debian 12 system.
-This determines whether you are upgrading before June 10, relying on LTS, or need a commercial support contract.
+This determines whether you are upgrading now, relying on LTS, or need a commercial support contract.

 - Document the transition in your risk registerList which systems are moving to LTS, which packages are and are not covered, and your Debian 13 migration target date.
 Documentation separates a managed risk from an audit finding.

-- Brief compliance and security teamsThe June 10 date should be a calendar event for everyone who owns a compliance boundary.
+- Brief compliance and security teamsThe July 11 transition should be known to everyone who owns a compliance boundary.
 Late notification is avoidable.

 - Test the Debian 13 upgrade in a non-production environmentProvision a clone and run the full upgrade.
 Validate your application stack against Debian 13 package versions.
 This is what removes the primary reason teams delay production upgrades.

-- Set a post-June 10 review reminder30 days after the transition, review any new CVEs disclosed against Debian 12 packages outside LTS scope.
+- Set a post-transition review reminder30 days after the transition, review any new CVEs disclosed against Debian 12 packages outside LTS scope.
 If critical unpatched CVEs are accumulating, escalate the migration timeline.

 Frequently Asked Questions

-The Debian Security Team stops issuing security patches for Debian 12.
-Debian 12 transitions to LTS support, maintained by the Debian LTS team with coverage for approximately 230 packages until June 2028.
+The Debian Security Team stopped issuing security patches for Debian 12.
+Debian 12 transitioned to LTS support, maintained by the Debian LTS team with coverage for approximately 230 packages until June 2028.
 The security.debian.org repository continues serving patches, but from the LTS team rather than the Debian Security Team.

-Do I need to upgrade from Debian 12 before June 10?
+Do I need to upgrade from Debian 12 now?

-If you can upgrade to Debian 13 before June 10, you should.
-If a full upgrade is not feasible in time, Debian 12 LTS is a viable short-term bridge — but verify your critical packages are covered and document the transition for compliance purposes.
+If you can upgrade to Debian 13 now, you should.
+If a full upgrade is not feasible immediately, Debian 12 LTS is a viable short-term bridge — but verify your critical packages are covered and document the transition for compliance purposes.
 Do not treat LTS as a permanent solution.

 What should I do with Docker images using debian:12?